Minimal Representations of Order Types by Geometric Graphs: Exit edges and empty triangular cells

 \begin{theorem} Let $S \subset \RR^2$ be in general position, and let $a, b,c \in S$.
 Then, $ab$ is an exit edge with witness $c$ if and only if the lines $a^*$, $b^*$, and $c^*$ bound an unmarked triangular cell $\triangle$ in the arrangement $\mathcal{A}$ of lines from $S^*$ so that $c^*$ is the witness line of~$\triangle$ and the point $\overline{ab}^*=a^* \cap b^*$ is the exit vertex of~$\triangle$. \end{theorem}

-\begin{proof} For two points $p,q\in S$ and their dual lines $p^*,q^*\in S^*$, we denote by $w(p^*,q^*)$ the halfplane determined by $p^*$ and $q^*$ that does not contain the marked cell.
-Thus, the boundary of $w(p^*,q^*)$ is not oriented consistently.
-Since projective duality preserves incidences, the condition that no line spanned by two points of $S$ intersects the edge $pq$ is equivalent in $S^*$ to $w(p^*,q^*)$ not containing any vertex of~$\AA$.

-Let $\triangle$ be the triangular region determined by the intersection of the two halfplanes $w(a^*,c^*)$ and $w(b^*,c^*)$.
+\begin{proof} Let $\triangle$ be the triangular region determined by the intersection of the two halfplanes $w(a^*,c^*)$ and $w(b^*,c^*)$.
 By the projective duality, $ab$ is an exit edge with witness $c$ in $S$ if and only if no line of $S^*$ intersects $a^*$ inside $w(b^*,c^*)$ or $b^*$ inside $w(a^*,c^*)$.
 In other words, if and only if two sides of $\triangle$, lying on $a^*$ and $b^*$, contain no intersection with lines from~$S^*$.
 This is equivalent to $\triangle$ being a cell of the arrangement $\mathcal{A}$.
-Moreover, $a^*$ and $b^*$ share the exit vertex of~$\triangle$; see \fig{fig:triangle_lines}.
-Consequently, the exit vertex $a^* \cap b^*$ is the dual of the line containing the exit edge~$ab$. \end{proof}
+Moreover, we can recognize $a^*$ and $b^*$ in $S^*$.
+In the triangular cell~$\triangle$ that is the intersection of $w(a^*,c^*)$ and $w(b^*,c^*)$ the exit vertex is the intersection of $a^*$ and $b^*$; see \fig{fig:triangle_lines}.
+Consequently, the exit vertex $a^* \cap b^*$ is the dual of the line containing the exit edge~$ab$ (and vice versa). \end{proof}

+Since line arrangements can be efficiently constructed in $O(n^2)$ time~\cite{arrangementsR2,arrangementsRd}, Theorem~\ref{prop:duality_properties} can be used to efficiently compute the set of exit edges.

-\begin{corollary} Let $S$ be a set of $n$ points in general position.
+\begin{corollary} Let $S \subset \RR^2$ be a set of $n$ points in general position.
 Then the exit edges of $S$ can be enumerated in $O(n^2)$ time by constructing the dual line arrangement of $S$ and checking which cells are unmarked triangular cells. \end{corollary}